WilliamJ3795/Text-Editor/README.md

   ## Installation
   To install this apllication, please follow the steps below:
-  - `git clone` the repo to your local machine.
-To use this app, run the following command to install the dependencies: `npm install` Then run the following command: `node index.js`
+   `git clone` the repo to your local machine.
+  To use this app, run the following command to install the dependencies: `npm install` Then run the following command:

+  `node index.js`

   ## Usage

   In order to use this app, Type the following command in your terminal: `npm start` Then open your internet browser and type http://localhost:3000/ to run this app.

-  ## Features

-  -

   ## Test